Home

 In order for our teams and staff to achieve their very best, we can create a sense of fun and happiness in our workplaces.
 This is often referred to as positive psychology and encourages a strength based focus to our practices.

-I believe that we have forgotten how to do this so we need to refocus our minds on:
+I believe that we have forgotten how to do this so we need to learn to have fun again.

-How can we enjoy doing the tasks assigned to us and do them better and in new ways?
+• How can we enjoy doing the tasks assigned to us, do them better and in new ways if we feel change is needed?

 Finding happiness and fun encourages team building and enables people to work together for the common good.

-Team work can create recognition and enable exploring of others views.
+• Team work can create recognition and conversation allows time to explore others views.

 Making Change Happen